One unit of credit equals four semester hours.

 This course will introduce students to the long history of ministry in the Christian tradition, beginning with the biblical bases for a “calling.”
 It is designed especially for students who are interested in exploring a call to Christian ministry or vocation in preparation for work as a pastor, priest, chaplain, religious educator, scholar or administrator, or in other ministries.
 Through systematic theological and biblical reflection, students will explore historical and contemporary spiritual practices that lead to the discernment of spiritual gifts.
 The course will present individuals in their social and historical contexts who have excelled in pursuing their ministerial vocations in the Christian heritage.
 The Niebuhr Center for Faith and Action requires the successful completion of this course or REL 281 for grant-supported internships, international courses and other opportunities.

-REL 281 Serving Society: Faith
+REL 281 Serving Society: Faith Perspectives

-In this interdisciplinary course students will acquire a wide-ranging knowledge of how religious principles and faith have informed engagement with society and have motivated pursuits of humanitarian and religious service through history.
+In this interdisciplinary course, students will acquire wide-ranging knowledge of how religious principles and faith have informed engagement with society and have motivated pursuits of humanitarian and religious service through history.
 Students will gain a critical understanding of scriptures, teachings and rituals in major religions that encourage social justice and service as well as responsibility for the natural world.
 Students will explore important faith-motivated movements and leaders in historical context that demonstrate interaction with society for good, and sometimes for ill.
 The course will stress self-knowledge and awareness as students reflect upon their own biographies of faith and are encouraged to explore their future life’s work through exposure to professional mentors and field experiences.
 The Niebuhr Center for Faith and Action requires the successful completion of this course or REL 280 for grant-supported internships, international courses and other opportunities.

 REL 302 Biblical Prophets and the Current Context

-This course offers a critical analysis of the literature and contexts of the biblical Hebrew prophets in light of biographical data and historical, literary/rhetorical and oral poetic scholarship of prophecy (by men and women) in Ancient Near Eastern cultures.
+This course offers a critical analysis of the literature and contexts of the biblical Hebrew prophets in light of biographical data and historical, literary/rhetorical and oral poetic scholarship of prophecy (by men and women) in ancient Near Eastern cultures.
 The course will examine the central concerns of biblical prophets, such as monotheism and social justice.
 The course will consider as well some historic and contemporary connections with the biblical prophetic traditions.

 REL 305 Visions, Revolts and Messiahs: Second Temple Judaism

-REL 306 The Story of Jesus: The
+REL 306 The Story of Jesus: The Synoptic Gospels

 A study of Matthew, Mark and Luke-Acts and the multicultural and historical settings in which they were composed and to which they were addressed.
 The gospel documents will be examined with the aid of the tools of modern critical biblical study.
 The course will also address similar gospels excluded from the canon.
 Spring Term, alternate years.